microsoft/azurechat/docs/2-provision-azure-resources.md

 # Getting Started

-You can provision Azure resources for AzureChat using either the Azure Developer CLI or the Deploy to Azure button below.
+You can provision Azure resources for the solution accelerator using either the Azure Developer CLI or the Deploy to Azure button below.
 Regardless of the method you chose you will still need set up an [identity provider and specify an admin user](./5-add-identity.md)

 ## Deployment Options

-You can deploy AzureChat using one of the following options:
+You can deploy the application using one of the following options:

 - [Azure Developer CLI](#azure-developer-cli)
 - [Azure Portal Deployment](#azure-portal-deployment)